-Clinical study of epilepsy drug may have been purely promotionalJune 27th, 2011 in Medications /
+Clinical study of epilepsy drug may have been purely promotionalJune 27, 2011 in Medicine & Health / Medications

 Yale School of Medicine researchers have found that a clinical trial of the epilepsy drug gabapentin may have been a "seeding trial" used by a pharmaceutical company to promote the drug and increase prescriptions, according to a report in the June issue of Archives of Internal Medicine.